MMaitland1/City-Hive_MySMS-Messenger/MySMSMessenger/Angular-MySMSMessenger/README.md

 ├── README.md                                     # Documentation for the frontend
 ```

-Got it!
-Let's expand the **Key Components & Services** section with detailed explanations for each major part of the frontend, excluding the diagram.

----

 ## **Key Components & Services**

 The **MySMS Messenger Frontend** is structured into modular components and services that work together to provide a seamless user experience.
 This section covers the main components responsible for handling UI, API calls, authentication, caching, and state management.